 3. Cluttered Spaces

-Even in the smallest kitchens need breathing room.
-Sufficient storage is a high priority list, but every inch of your kitchen does not need to be filled with cabinetry, gadgets, small appliances, and stuff.
+Even the smallest kitchens need breathing room.
+Sufficient storage is a high-priority list, but every inch of your kitchen does not need to be filled with cabinetry, gadgets, small appliances, and stuff.
 This is when we tell you to go through your belongings before the renovation begins and declutter!
 Simplicity is bliss.

 4. Impractical Materials

 Kitchens are inherently messy, that’s their job!
 Choosing appropriate materials for your family and lifestyle is important.
 We believe marble countertops are for the free-spirited, who find beauty in the soft imperfections.
 If scratches on hardwood floors drive you crazy, explore tile for kitchen floors.
 Talk to your designer about the right materials and applications for you.

 A kitchen renovation is a major opportunity to identify what does/doesn’t work for your family’s daily life and make your space work better for you.
 Whether you need more storage space, better lighting and windows, smart technology appliances, or a larger space to gather.
 As I said, most people only do one kitchen renovation in their lifetime – make it count!

 6. Not Taking Cabinets to Ceiling

 If the ceiling height is less than 9 feet high, bring the kitchen cabinets to the ceiling.
 Not taking upper cabinets to the ceiling is wasted space and a dust collector.
 Glass cabinetry and open shelves are the best way to display decor rather than the empty space above the cabinet.

 Plumbing fixtures, niches, hardware, lighting, moulding.
 Our tagline is Live in the Detail®, and we believe in it.
 These small details make your heart happy and add personality to the space.
 While they may seem small or utilitarian every detail matters.